mapzen/metro-extracts/docs/tutorial.md

-# Walkthrough: Extract OpenStreetMap data for display in QGIS
+# tutorial: Extract OpenStreetMap data for display in QGIS

 Metro Extracts are chunks of OpenStreetMap data clipped to the rectangular region surrounding a particular city or region of interest.
 There are extracts available for immediate download of the top 200 most popular regions and you can also create [custom extracts](custom-extracts.md) that are available within 30-60 minutes.

-This walkthrough will cover how to download an extract of OSM data for a region and load the file into [QGIS](http://www.qgis.org/en/site/), which is a free, open-source desktop GIS application.
-Covered in this walkthrough is how to download data from Metro Extracts, which file format to pick, how to open the data in QGIS, and how to make a map of Sydney, Australia.
+This tutorial will cover how to download an extract of OSM data for a region and load the file into [QGIS](http://www.qgis.org/en/site/), which is a free, open-source desktop GIS application.
+Covered in this tutorial is how to download data from Metro Extracts, which file format to pick, how to open the data in QGIS, and how to make a map of Sydney, Australia.
 You can follow along by downloading the data for Sydney, or choose a different city.

-## Requirements:
+### Requirements:

 1. An Internet connection with the ability to download the Metro Extract files.
 The Sydney data used in this exercise is approximately 23 MB, but downloads for other cities range from 2 MB to 350 MB.
 2. QGIS and its dependencies, such as GDAL.
 QGIS is available for multiple platforms, including Windows and Mac.
 If you need to install QGIS, follow the instructions for your [operating system](https://www.qgis.org/en/site/forusers/download.html).
 The tutorial is written using QGIS 2.14 (Essen).